syncfusion-content/wpf-docs/wpf/SfMaskedEdit/ValueMode.md

 ## IncludePromptAndLiterals

-The `Value` property returns text entered by the user as well as any literal characters defined in the mask and the prompt character
+The `Value` property returns text entered by the user as well as any literal characters defined in the mask and the prompt character.

-### Example

 {% tabs %}